-This report presents an annual summary (fiscal year) of the Riverside County pavement management system and provides pavement condition data of the County's roadway system.
-It provides an explanation of the importance of having a pavement management system that guides and supports the County in determining pavement needs and priorities within the funding budget.
-It further describes certain critical key points as far as understanding pavement life cycle and its ranking approach in implementing cost-effective strategies such as the use of pavement preservation through preventive maintenance on roads in good condition.
+Riverside County needs a reliable and well-maintained road system.
+Unfortunately, funding continues to be unreliable and demand through increased traffic volume is putting the County's roadway at risk.
+Having a pavement management system (PMS) is one of the crucial steps the County has implemented to support in determining pavement needs and priorities.
+PMS further supplements in the decision-making on certain critical key points as far as understanding pavement life cycle and its ranking approach in implementing cost-effective strategies such as the use of pavement preservation through preventive maintenance on roads in good condition.